What "Made in USA" Actually Means for Supplements

 The Supply Chain Reality

-Between 70% and 75% of all dietary supplement raw materials globally are sourced from China.
-Over 90% of the world's vitamin C is manufactured there.
+According to SupplySide reporting and widely-cited industry trend data, 70 to 80 percent of dietary supplement raw materials globally are sourced from China, with dependency highest in vitamins, amino acids, and mineral compounds.
+An estimated 80 to 90 percent of the world's vitamin C supply is manufactured there according to GlobeNewsWire/Vantage Market Research and ChemAnalyst capacity data.
 India is the second-largest supplier, particularly for botanical extracts like ashwagandha, turmeric, and black pepper.

 This means that most supplements labeled "Made in USA" are manufactured, encapsulated, or packaged domestically using imported raw materials.
 Final assembly happens in the United States.
 The ingredients inside the capsule often do not.